liuzikai/zikailiu.com/README.md

 ## TODOs and Known Issues

-- [ ] The photographs page
+- [ ] Maybe organize photos into topics some day...
+- [ ] `.slide-in-text` is also triggered when scrolling upward, which is ugly.
+Maybe replace it with GSAP ScrollTrigger some day.

 ## Reference

 I get inspiration from a lot of great websites.
-The outstanding ones in my mind include the starting template, [quokecola.com](https://github.com/QuokeCola/QuokeCola.github.io), Apple's website, as well as a bunch of awesome websites from [Awwwards](https://www.awwwards.com).
+The outstanding ones in my mind include the starting template, [quokecola.com](https://github.com/QuokeCola/QuokeCola.github.io), [Gulia Gatner](https://www.giuligartner.com/, Apple's website, as well as a bunch of awesome websites from [Awwwards](https://www.awwwards.com).
 This site is of nothing compared with those masterpieces.

 For a more complete list of references, please refer to [reference.md](reference.md).